 Find college admissions consultants in your state.

-Additionally, Arizona is home to three religiously affiliated schools: Arizona Christian University, Phoenix Seminary, and International Baptist College.
-While tuition varies greatly among these three schools, each school provides unique degree programs, such as music ministry at International Baptist College, for students interested in combining their faith and education.
+Arizona is also home to three religiously affiliated schools: Arizona Christian University, Phoenix Seminary, and International Baptist College.
+While tuition varies greatly among these three schools, each school provides unique degree programs, such as music ministry at International Baptist College.

-Year-round sunshine, the Grand Canyon, award-winning restaurants, and several professional sports teams — what more could a student ask for?
+Arizona boasts year-round sunshine, the Grand Canyon, award-winning restaurants, and several professional sports teams?
 With more than 30 colleges and universities to choose from, Arizona allows students to get their degrees while cashing in on some of life’s greatest pleasures.